 Check the entire list here and adventure to one of these fantastic rooftops across the city for the most unbeatable scenery and not to mention, refreshing cocktails!

-Every Wednesday, Thursday, and Saturday through the end of August this summer you can enjoy for free kayaking at Brooklyn Bridge Park Boathouse Pier 2 (registration is required).
+Every Wednesday, Thursday, Saturday & Sunday through August this summer you can enjoy free kayaking at Brooklyn Bridge Park Boathouse Pier 2 .
 The sessions only run for 20 minutes but the views are worth it and at the end of the day, it’s a free activity!
 So why not?
 Learn how to make your reservation here.